Table of Contents

 - Fresh paint in a soothing, zen-like neutral shade is the most cost effective way to add value to a bathroom.

 - Lastly, do the small repairs that need to be done.
 Replace cracked tiles, leaking faucets, and slow-running toilets.
 Tune up the grout.
 Dirty grout is not only a turn-off, it suggests to buyers a lack of maintenance.
-If you’re the DIY type, get some kneepads and tools and get that grout gleaming again.
-Be sure to apply sealer, so you won’t have to do the job again so soon.

 For Additional Reading: Bathroom Trends for 2019

 Inexpensive Updates that Add Value to the Home